cogentcore/core/goal/README.md

 * `jobs`, `fg`, `bg`, and `kill` builtin commands function as in usual bash.

-## Exec functions (aliases)
+## Shell functions (aliases)

-Use the `command` keyword to define new functions for Exec mode execution, which can then be used like any other command, for example:
+Use the `command` keyword to define new functions for Shell mode execution, which can then be used like any other command, for example:

 ```sh
 command list {